marioortizmanero/nullderef.com/content/blog/plugin-impl/index.md

 Now, this is the actually complicated part.
 The previous step may have seemed simple, but you might find yourself falling into madness as you realize that you need to make all the types in your interface `#[repr(C)]`, and also all the fields each of these types hold, and so on...

-It's very likely that you'll eventually find types without an FFI alternative in {{< crate abi_stable >}}.
+It's very likely that you'll eventually find types without an FFI alternative in {% crate "abi_stable" %}.
 These will most likely be external types, but things like async are a bit complicated to deal with as well.
 In the case of Tremor, the most problematic part was the `Value` type.
 It's used to represent a JSON-like payload; roughly defined as follows:

 <a name="value_decl"></a>
 ```rust